 Important Safety Information:

 SILEO Do not use SILEO in dogs with severe cardiovascular disease, respiratory, liver or kidney diseases, or in conditions of shock, severe debilitation, or stress due to extreme heat, cold or fatigue or in dogs hypersensitive to dexmedetomidine or to any of the excipients.
 SILEO should not be administered in the presence of preexisting hypotension, hypoxia, or bradycardia.
 Do not use in dogs sedated from previous dosing.
 SILEO has not been evaluated in dogs younger than 16 weeks of age or in dogs with dental or gingival disease that could have an effect on the absorption of SILEO.
-SILEO has not been evaluated for use in breeding, pregnant, or lactating dogs.
+SILEO has not been evaluated for use in breeding, pregnant, or lactating dogs or for aversion behaviors to thunderstorms.
 Transient pale mucous membranes at the site of application may occur with SILEO use.
 Other uncommon adverse reactions included emesis, drowsiness or sedation.
-Handle gel-dosing syringes with caution to avoid direct exposure to skin, eyes or mouth.
-SILEO has not been evaluated for aversion behaviors to thunderstorms.
+Handlers should avoid direct exposure of SILEO to their skin, eyes or mouth.
+Failure to lock the ring-stop on the syringe before dosing SILEO could potentially lead to an accidental overdose.
+Always review INSTRUCTIONS FOR USE before dispensing and dosing.
 See full Prescribing Information.

 DEXDOMITOR and DEXDOMITOR 0.1 Do not use DEXDOMITOR or DEXDOMITOR 0.1 in dogs or cats, and ANTISEDAN in dogs, with cardiovascular disease, respiratory disorders, liver or kidney diseases, or in conditions of shock, severe debilitation, or stress due to extreme heat, cold or fatigue.
 DEXDOMITOR and DEXDOMITOR 0.1 should not be administered in the presence of preexisting hypotension, hypoxia, or bradycardia.
 As with all α2-adrenoceptor agonists, the potential for isolated cases of hypersensitivity, including paradoxical response (excitation), exists with DEXDOMITOR and DEXDOMITOR 0.1.
 The use of DEXDOMITOR and DEXDOMITOR 0.1 as a preanesthetic in dogs and cats significantly reduces the amount of induction and maintenance anesthetic requirements.
 Careful patient monitoring is necessary to avoid anesthetic overdose.
 Arrhythmias, bradycardia, apnea, emesis, convulsions, hypersalivation may occur with DEXDOMITOR and DEXDOMITOR 0.1 use.
 Severe dyspnea and respiratory crackles due to acute or delayed pulmonary edema could develop in cats.
 DEXDOMITOR and DEXDOMITOR 0.1 have not been evaluated for use in breeding, pregnant, or lactating dogs or cats; in dogs younger than 16 weeks of age or in cats younger than 12 weeks of age; or in geriatric dogs or cats.
 Occasional vomiting may occur with ANTISEDAN use.
 Rarely, a brief state of excitement or apprehensiveness may be seen in ANTISEDAN-treated dogs.
 Other potential side effects of α2-antagonists, such as ANTISEDAN, include hypersalivation, diarrhea, and tremors.
 See full Prescribing Information.